k1rlm/Snakie/README.md

-# Snakie web v 1.0
+# Snakie web
+Simple web game that I made without using any frameworks